Updated May 2026

 CHILDREN’S STORY!

-Well, this is a lovely story, where from a tiny egg, out pops a Very Hungry Caterpillar and eats its way through loads of foods and grows bigger and bigger…here’s how the story goes…
+Well, this is a lovely story, where from a tiny egg, out pops a Very Hungry Caterpillar and eats its way through loads of food and grows bigger and bigger…here’s how the story goes…

 ARE YOU READY?

+Let’s go ahead with our egg carton insect craft.
 I shall show you how to craft three different insects, starting with the Bee, then an Ant and finally the Caterpillar.

 THE BEE!